Generalized Igusa functions and ideal growth in nilpotent Lie rings: Introduction

 \begin{dfn} Let $\mfL$ denote the class of nilpotent Lie rings of nilpotency class at most two which is closed under direct products and contains the following Lie rings: \begin{enumerate} \item the free class-$2$-nilpotent Lie rings $\mff_{2,d}$ on $d$ generators, for $d\geq 2$; cf.\ Section~\ref{subsec:free.nilpotent}. \item the free class-$2$-nilpotent products $\mfg_{d,d'} = \Z^d * \Z^{d'}$, for $d,d' \geq 0$; cf.\ Section~\ref{subsec:rel.free.prod}. \item the higher Heisenberg Lie rings $\mathfrak{h}_d$ for $d \geq 1$; cf.~Section~\ref{subsec:higher.heisenberg}. \end{enumerate} \end{dfn} Note that $\mcL$ contains the free abelian Lie rings $\Z^d = \mfg_{d,0}=\mfg_{0,d}$.

 Our main ``global'' result produces explicit formulae for almost all Euler factors of the ideal zeta functions associated to Lie rings obtained from the members of $\mfL$ by base extension with general rings of integers of number fields.
-In particular, we show that these zeta functions are finitely uniform and, more precisely, that the variation of the Euler factors is uniform among unramified primes with the same decomposition behaviour in the relevant number field. \begin{thm} Let $\mcL$ be an element of $\mfL$, $g\in\N$, and $\bff = (f_1,\dots,f_g) \in\N^g$.
+In particular, we show that these zeta functions are finitely uniform and, more precisely, that the variation of the Euler factors is uniform among unramified primes with the same decomposition behaviour in the relevant number field. \begin{thm} Let $\mcL$ be an element of $\mfL$, and let $\bff = (f_1,\dots,f_g) \in\N^g$ be a $g$-tuple for some $g \in \N$.
 There exists an explicitly described rational function $W^{\ideal}_{\mcL,\bff} \in \Q(X,Y)$ such that the following holds: